Nat Thewphaingam: Projects in 2014

 Since 9 June 2014, Natthew has worked in South Korea as a CJ E&M artist.
 He lives in South Korea where he works hard in dance and vocal training classes plus gains musical experience in his spare time with his Korean friends.
 From his rigorous training in vocal and dance classes, he was given the opportunity to be guest singer in the song "All of Me" during a July 2014 mini-concert by Korean bands Black Muso and Nine gray at Evans Lounge in Hongdae.

 On 12 November, he pre-released a cover of Roy Kim's "Don't Know How".
-On 13 November, Natthew released a new title song entitled "Love will be OK (할게)" that featured Son Ho Young of G.o.d. and Park Boram.
-His new single was released with a show performance on the comeback stage at Mnet M!
-Countdown.
+On 13 November, Natthew released a new title song entitled "Love will be OK (할게)" that featured Son Ho-young of G.o.d. and Park Bo-ram.
+His new single was released with a show performance on the comeback stage at Mnet M Countdown.
 He performed in several media outlets including The Show (SBS MTV), Show Champion (MBC), Music Bank (KBS) and Simply K-Pop (Arirang TV).
-On Natthew's comeback event, he received support from two veteran Korean performers, Son Ho Young and Roy Kim, plus from his friends in Korea and Thailand, especially his fan group "Universe".
+On Natthew's comeback event, he received support from two veteran Korean performers, Son Ho-young and Roy Kim, plus from his friends in Korea and Thailand, especially his fan group "Universe".

 Natthew is featured in the single "The Only One" by South Korean girl group Tiny-G, released by Rerun Music on 25 November 2012.
 Because the song was created by Tiny-G's Thai members Mint and J. Min, it seemed only natural that the duo team up with Bangkok-born singer Natthew.